aimeele97/clothing-e-commerce-analysis/README.md

 ## Tasks:
 - Set up workspace: Download CSV files and import to database that was created using Azure Data Studio.
-- Read and understand the datasets, list all business questions to gain insights from the sets.
+- Defining objectives and questions: understanding the business problems, identifying the data needed to address it, and defining the metrics or indicators to measure the outcomes.
-- Data Cleaning: Correct the data types, handle Null values/ duplicate values, delete unvaluable columns, replace wrong data with correct data values, define primary and foreigh key of each table.
+- Data cleaning: check errors and inconsistencies data, and correcting or removing them, ensures the quality and reliability of the data.
-- Data Analysis: Answer given business questions, optimize the codes to reduce the running time
+- Data analysis: answer objective questions, discover patterns, relationships, trends.
+Focus on optimizing the query to reduce the running time.
 - Upload to Github's repository.

 ## Dataset